kape142/HTTP-2-server/README.md

 ...
 ```

-TestExtractBytes(), converts a long, a int and a short into byte arrays.
+TestExtractBytes(), converts a long, an int or a short into byte arrays.
 ```cs
 ...
 short s = 12364;